AVM Curiosities & Type Tasting present

 Type Tasting’s Sarah Hyndman aims to change the way we think and talk about typography by showing how we interact with it in our everyday lives.
 She specialises in making the topic accessible with originality, humour and a dash of theatre.
-Sarah is involved in research into type and perception, she creates interactive events and workshops, and her second book will be published in Spring 2017. http://www.typetasting.com
+Sarah is involved in research into type and perception, she creates interactive events and workshops, and her second book How to Draw Type and Influence People is published in April 2017.

 10-11 Carlton House Terrace,

 London, SW1Y 5AH